LaFosseAcademy/rlam/session_notes.md

    - Analysing the rate of exchange between GBP and USD across a month
    - Analysis of the performance of the USD against four other currencies between 2022-24

-### SQL - VISUAL 1 - Analysing the most frequent currency against which base currency is measured
+## VISUAL 1 - Analysing the most frequent currency against which base currency is measured
 10. **Explain** that we're going to use the same cell that we did the `SELECT *` command in earlier.
 Walk trainees through the following, line-by-line:
 ```
 # Displaying the Data - Narrowing our Search